MoAly98/z-prime-ttbar-gradients/README.md

 ### The Differentiable Workflow

-The analysis is orchestrated by the `DifferentiableAnalysis` class in `analysis/diff.py`.
+The analysis is orchestrated by the `DifferentiableAnalysis` class in `analysis/diff.py`, which receives an `OutputDirectoryManager` instance to handle all file I/O operations.
 The workflow proceeds as follows:

+1.  **Output Directory Setup**: The `OutputDirectoryManager` is initialized with user-specified or default paths, creating necessary directories and validating existing ones.
-1.  **Preprocessing**: Raw NanoAOD files are skimmed to keep only necessary branches and apply a baseline selection.
+2.  **Preprocessing**: Raw NanoAOD files are skimmed to keep only necessary branches and apply a baseline selection.
 This is a one-time, non-differentiable step to reduce data volume.
-2.  **MVA Pre-training (Optional)**: If configured, a Machine Learning model (e.g., a neural network) is trained on pre-selected data to serve as a powerful discriminator.
+3.  **MVA Pre-training (Optional)**: If configured, a Machine Learning model (e.g., a neural network) is trained on pre-selected data to serve as a powerful discriminator.
 The weights of this model can themselves become optimizable parameters.
-3.  **Event Processing**: For each event, object corrections and systematic variations are applied.
+4.  **Event Processing**: For each event, object corrections and systematic variations are applied.
-4.  **Differentiable Histogramming**: Instead of making hard cuts, we apply "soft" selections using sigmoid functions.
+5.  **Differentiable Histogramming**: Instead of making hard cuts, we apply "soft" selections using sigmoid functions.
 This results in a per-event weight.
 Histograms are filled using a Kernel Density Estimation (KDE) approach, which is smooth and differentiable.
-5.  **Statistical Significance**: The `relaxed` library is used to construct a statistical model from the histograms and compute an asymptotic significance (a differentiable quantity).
+6.  **Statistical Significance**: The `relaxed` library is used to construct a statistical model from the histograms and compute an asymptotic significance (a differentiable quantity).
-6.  **Gradient Calculation**: `JAX` computes the gradient of the significance with respect to all optimizable parameters (cut thresholds, MVA weights, etc.).
+7.  **Gradient Calculation**: `JAX` computes the gradient of the significance with respect to all optimizable parameters (cut thresholds, MVA weights, etc.).
-7.  **Parameter optimisation**: The `optax` optimizer takes a step in the direction of the gradient to update the parameters, aiming to maximize significance.
-Steps 4-7 are repeated for a set number of iterations.
+8.  **Parameter optimisation**: The `optax` optimizer takes a step in the direction of the gradient to update the parameters, aiming to maximize significance.
+Steps 5-8 are repeated for a set number of iterations.
+9.  **Output Generation**: Results, plots, and models are saved using the `OutputDirectoryManager` to ensure consistent organization.

 ---